Harshyadav14/HospitalManagement/README.md

     "designation": "Doctor",
     "password": "Ayush@yadav#45",
     "gender": "Male"
-}
+},

+Applied All most all possible VALIDATIONS & EXCEPTION HANDLING
- 	user_name- Must be of 3 - 30 characters
+ 	a) user_name- Must be of 3 - 30 characters
-	phone_number- Must be of 10 digits
+	b) phone_number- Must be of 10 digits
-	email_id- Only accept email with domain @exm.com designation- designation must be one of the following.. admin,doctor,pharmacist,receptionist,other Applied All most all possible VALIDATIONS & EXCEPTION HANDLING
+	c) email_id- Only accept email with domain @exm.com
+	d) designation- designation must be one of the following.. admin,doctor,pharmacist,receptionist,other
+	e) password- Password must contain at least one digit [0-9]. " + "Password must contain at least one lowercase Latin character [a-z]. " + "Password must contain at least one uppercase Latin character [A-Z]. " + "Password must contain at least one special character like ! @ # & ( ). " + "Password must contain a length of at least 8 characters and a maximum of 20 characters. f)gender- Gender Must be either Male or Female

+   These Input validation are  used to detect unauthorized input and exceptions are properly handled.

 3)	Login
 GET - localhost:4000/HospitalManagement/Login